railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 Several methods of automatically procuring products can be carried out by OpenERP:

-* the workflow used by products that have the procurement mode Make to Order,
+* the workflow used by products that have the procurement method *Make to Order*,

 * using minimum stock rules for *Make to Stock* products,